simonrevill/tdd-shopping-cart/README.md

 ~~_Get gross value of multiple single items in the cart_~~

-Get gross value for two different items with different quantities in the cart
+~~_Get gross value for two different items with different quantities in the cart_~~

+Get total gross value with unit prices of varying decimal values

 Get total gross value